tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-across the whole culture rather than in service to a single ruler that isn't to say that rulers would not exploit this but the purpose of a good death was intrinsic rather than appealing to a concept of the greater good rhetoric around the greater good itself is a pivotal element of Attack on Titan and especially in season 4 we see otherwise identifiable characters committing atrocities in the name of the greater good such as the once relatively innocent Arman Aaron himself befits a mythological Warrior status a figure who is seemingly Supernatural powers and whose objectives are unwaveringly aligned with the defense or expansion of the Homeland the warrior must possess the characteristics that the state wants the collective to embody however the discourse on deathworthiness is not limited to one side of this fictional conflict and an interpretation of Aaron depends on whether the series is depicting him sympathetically or critically some may interpret Aaron as a heroic figure who is making the tough but necessary decision to do what needs to be done some interpret him as a national figure who is returning A persecuted Nation to its former glory to others he is super Hitler these viewpoints are represented by different characters in the story and they can be found on very different sides of the conflict but there's very little framing to moralize this specifically it seems to be taken for granted that Aaron's actions are evil or necessary while Aaron himself is fascist coded and while his cult the jagerists are brazenly Fascist does that mean the show itself is fascist Aaron was after all the POV character who is more or less the audience's cipher for the beginning of the series but it's important to remember that the protagonist of a story is not necessarily the hero literally speaking a protagonist is simply the character For Whom The Narrative follows given that Aaron is committing a literal genocide I think it's safe to reason that he is the series's principal villain this narrative device isn't uncommon a hero who uses their power to become a monster is a plot device from Frank Herbert's Dune it's present in the Star Wars prequels and can even be seen in ancient myths like Heracles when gauging weather Attack on Titan itself is fascist it comes down to how these characters are framed and the consensus in Attack on Titan from literally every other main character is that Aaron maybe needs to chill bearing in mind that detractors of the series point out that the principal characters of Armin and Mikasa Aaron's childhood friends attempt to justify his actions at the end of the series that said we don't have to look at them as heroic either Armin had been dropping fascist adjacent Lions since season one monsters we have to abandon our Humanity which itself almost sounds like a direct quote from a beer hall speech and Mikasa is so obsessed with Aaron to the point of being completely incapable of escaping him at the end of the manga isayama punctuated that by having a bird land on her shoulder and lift her scarf over her neck Justice Aaron said he would always be there to do she is trapped for the rest of her life by the very memory of him that should not excuse these characters for sure they are letting personal feelings Cloud their judgment of someone who is very obviously willing and able to commit genocide with so many main characters
+across the whole culture rather than in service to a single ruler that isn't to say that rulers would not exploit this but the purpose of a good death was intrinsic rather than appealing to a concept of the greater good rhetoric around the greater good itself is a pivotal element of *Attack on Titan* and especially in season 4 we see otherwise identifiable characters committing atrocities in the name of the greater good such as the once relatively innocent Arman Eren himself befits a mythological Warrior status a figure who is seemingly Supernatural powers and whose objectives are unwaveringly aligned with the defense or expansion of the Homeland the warrior must possess the characteristics that the state wants the collective to embody however the discourse on deathworthiness is not limited to one side of this fictional conflict and an interpretation of Eren depends on whether the series is depicting him sympathetically or critically some may interpret Eren as a heroic figure who is making the tough but necessary decision to do what needs to be done some interpret him as a national figure who is returning A persecuted Nation to its former glory to others he is super Hitler these viewpoints are represented by different characters in the story and they can be found on very different sides of the conflict but there's very little framing to moralize this specifically it seems to be taken for granted that Eren's actions are evil or necessary while Eren himself is fascist coded and while his cult the jagerists are brazenly Fascist does that mean the show itself is fascist Eren was after all the POV character who is more or less the audience's cipher for the beginning of the series but it's important to remember that the protagonist of a story is not necessarily the hero literally speaking a protagonist is simply the character For Whom The Narrative follows given that Eren is committing a literal genocide I think it's safe to reason that he is the series's principal villain this narrative device isn't uncommon a hero who uses their power to become a monster is a plot device from Frank Herbert's Dune it's present in the Star Wars prequels and can even be seen in ancient myths like Heracles when gauging weather *Attack on Titan* itself is fascist it comes down to how these characters are framed and the consensus in *Attack on Titan* from literally every other main character is that Eren maybe needs to chill bearing in mind that detractors of the series point out that the principal characters of Armin and Mikasa Eren's childhood friends attempt to justify his actions at the end of the series that said we don't have to look at them as heroic either Armin had been dropping fascist adjacent Lions since season one monsters we have to abandon our Humanity which itself almost sounds like a direct quote from a beer hall speech and Mikasa is so obsessed with Eren to the point of being completely incapable of escaping him at the end of the manga isayama punctuated that by having a bird land on her shoulder and lift her scarf over her neck Justice Eren said he would always be there to do she is trapped for the rest of her life by the very memory of him that should not excuse these characters for sure they are letting personal feelings Cloud their judgment of someone who is very obviously willing and able to commit genocide with so many main characters